steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 You may use other web frameworks also.
 You just need to edit the paths and configuration parts for it.

-If you want to allow HTTPS for your website, please follow the next part.
+If you want to allow HTTPS for your website also, please follow the next part.

 <br />